mei 27, 2021

 What is Ryuk Ransomware and How Does it Work?

 Ryuk is a type of ransomware that once deployed encrypts files on an infected system.
 Ransom is typically demanded in bitcoin or other types of cryptocurrency.
 Ryuk has targeted many large organizations using Microsoft Windows and related systems.

 First spotted in August 2018 and initially thought to be a group that operates out of North Korea, however it is now believed to have been developed by Russian hackers.

 70% of managed service providers (MSPs) report that ransomware is the most common malware threat to their clients.
-Protecting against Ryuk, and dealing with an attack is a critical functionality and key differentiator for MSPs.
+Protecting against Ryuk and dealing with an attack is a critical functionality and key differentiatorfoit comes to offering clients an edge.

 What is unique about Ryuk Ransomware and why is it so successful?

 Ryuk is unique in that it is, as Microsoft defines it, a human-operated ransomware attack.
 The attackers use highly sophisticated targeting and stealth tactics to ensure a high rate of success.

 The attackers generally choose their targets carefully, going for large organizations rather than individuals.
 This has not only launched the Ryuk ransomware into the headlines but also netted the operators of the ransomware millions of dollars in ransom payments.